Volunteering for Suffolk Archives

 Pauper migrants to Quebec

-Military Tribunal records, WW1
+Military Tribunal records, Bury St Edmunds, WW1

 Lionel Jenkins, County Surveyor for West Suffolk, was granted conditional exemption from military service but eventually had to ‘join the colours’